 Informing staff, parents and carers of what, how and why their data is used through appropriate privacy notices.

 Ensuring agencies, contractors, suppliers of services have appropriate methods for protecting data and this is outlined in their privacy policy.

+All data subjects of the School can request a copy of their personal data and supplementary information, such as the purposes for processing it and who it's been shared with.
+This is called a subject access request and the School has a procedure for dealing with such requests.

 This list is not exhaustive and procedures may be added at any time.